top of page

 The Significance of the Major Lunar Standstill:

-• Extreme Lunar Path: The Moon reaches its farthest north and south positions on…
+🌙 Extreme Lunar Path: The Moon hits its farthest north and south spots, leading to standout rise and set views…

 Share this event